 If you need weight training evaluation charts, go to building muscle 101's weight training logs page here.

 What's so important about setting goals?
-Like weight lifting tip # 1, you need to know where you want to go, once you know where your coming from (tip number 1).
+Like weight lifting tip # 1, you need to know where you want to go, once you know where you're coming from (tip number 1).

 Alright, you've just taken a measurement of your arms and they are a sinewy 15 inches.
 You want to add another two inches to your arms which is 17 inches.
 Now, you have a goal in mind - two inches of muscle to each of your arms.
 How important is this?
 This will make all the difference in the world between failure and success.
 You see, you've just given your brain an absolute figure.
 Your brain now knows, without a doubt, what it needs to do.